ospoplusplus/ospoplusplus.com/working-group.md

 Over the past two years, we've held more than 500 hours of collective mind-sharing on the topic of OSPOs and how to effectively bring open source to our institutions.

-Today, we have four different major working groups, focusing on:
+We have four different major working groups, focusing on:

 - Universities and higher education institutions
 - Cities and governments